 Daniela Berrio, age 10, for her very own genuine fake (more on that here!) based on artist John Myatt’s ‘Girl with Red Hair Portrait in the Style of Pablo Picasso’.
 The judges commented on her understanding of Picasso’s style, and excellent brushwork!

 Daniela said: “I chose ‘Girl with Red Hair Portrait in the Style of Pablo Picasso’ because I have always been inspired by this artist, specially his Cubism style.
 I learnt about him at School and, because I am Spanish too, I thought I could be a little Picasso making my own version of John Myatt’s version.”

 06/02/2019With the number of students choosing creative GCSE subjects in decline, there are rising concerns about the future of the UK’s creative industry.
 Fine Art Collector investigates.

-04/03/2019Our competition has kicked off for 2019, with a 12-year-old Cambridge pupil selected to display his work alongside art legends Bob Dylan and Ronnie Wood.
+04/03/2019Our competition kicked off for 2019 with a 12-year-old Cambridge pupil selected to display his work alongside art legends like Bob Dylan.
 Could your school be next?